 The Sly Cooper series of games has Murray and Bentley:

 Bentley is an even more obvious example.
 He acts strictly as Mission Control in the first game, actually starts going out and doing stuff in the second and by the third has tricked himself out so that Sly is really only the leader of the gang in name.
 Between the first and second games, he also changes from a character that essentially only tells the player how the controls work to the guy who comes up with every single incredibly intricate heist plan.
 Many fans actually consider Bentley, not Sly, to be the true hero of the franchise thanks to this and his overall characters development.

-Daxter!
-Even though he stays mostly the same in terms of personality, he gets more screen time as the series progresses: from completely unplayable in TPL to being invaluable in the later games.
+Even though Daxter stays mostly the same in terms of personality, he gets more screen time as the series progresses: from completely unplayable in TPL to being invaluable in the later games.
 A few in-game comments on Daxter's badassery include:

 Jak's "I'm proud of ya, Dax," after Daxter wins the Class Two Race.
 Ironically, one of the only times Daxter shares credit.